Jaap van Zweden, Acclaimed Violinist Tianwa Yang and the HK Phil Embark on Tour to Nanjing and Shanghai

 POPULAR

-The Hong Kong Philharmonic Orchestra (HK Phil) will kick off its 50th professional season with an exciting tour in Nanjing and Shanghai on 1 and 2 September 2023.
+The Hong Kong Philharmonic Orchestra will kick off its 50th professional season with a tour in Nanjing and Shanghai on 1 and 2 September 2023.
 Led by Music Director Jaap van Zweden, the HK Phil will present three Mendelssohn’s programmes in these two concerts, featuring virtuoso violinist Tianwa Yang.
 These performances are made possible with the support of the Hong Kong Economic and Trade Office in Shanghai of the Government of the Hong Kong Special Administrative Region.

 Tianwa Yang has been hailed as “an unquestioned master of the violin” (American Record Guide), and as an artist who “rises above her competition” (Fanfare).
 In the upcoming concerts in Nanjing and Shanghai, she will perform Mendelssohn's Violin Concerto, a piece beloved by both violinists and music enthusiasts worldwide.